 Kihara also brought key animation, cels and BG paint of above cut.
 According to Kihara, male animators couldn't quite get how female skirt should move which Miyazaki wanted, so it was the female animators who drew Kiki twirling her skirt.

 Kihara repeatedly said that Miyazaki is meticulous, but the process takes too much time.
-Staff so spent

-On cut 203B, which was painted by art director Hiroshi Ono, Kihara emphasized the level of details considered by art director.
+On Cut 203B, which was painted by art director Hiroshi Ono, Kihara emphasized the level of details considered by art director.
 He pointed out that even small reflections on windows are painted without being overlooked.

 Surpirsingly, Kiki wasn't a major success due to fact that the main production concluded 10 days before the premier and they couldn't print enough films on time to make nationwide premiers.